 “Divorce.
 Your mom and I held on for as long as we could.”
-Robert knew that he would be unable to talk his daughter out of her plans.
+Robert knew that he could not talk his daughter out of her plans.
 She was too much like him.
 “Do you remember the rules?”

 “This is important.
 You can mull through your thoughts in the cabin and on the bank just fine.
 I need you to promise that you won’t go into the woods.
 Whether you want to believe it or not, those woods are dangerous.”

-Sam reluctantly told her father what he wanted to hear.
-They spent the rest of the morning on the dock, feet dangling in the water, just talking about the good times they used to have at the cabin.
+Sam told her father what he wanted to hear.
+They spent the rest of the morning on the dock, feet dangling in the water, just talking about the quality times they used to have at the cabin.
 Wanting to ask him to stay and have dinner around a fire like old times, she hated to see him get up to leave, but she knew that she had a responsibility to Nathaniel to tell him the truth.
-She would never be able to do that without getting herself together first.
+She could never do that without getting herself together first.
 Sam gave her father a long hug and kissed his cheek.
 Watching him as he walked off and got into his truck, she began to cry.

 Sam had begged Nathaniel to stay home for the evening.
-She had something important to tell him, but after being gone for nearly a month on assignment, he insisted that they do something special.
-He told her that they were only going to the park so they could enjoy the stars as they talked.
+She had something important to tell him, but after being gone for close to a month on assignment, he insisted that they do something special.
+He told her they were only going to the park so they could enjoy the stars as they talked.
 She could tell him what she needed to tell him there.

-Nathaniel smiled, as he stood before her.
+Nathaniel smiled as he stood before her.
 “I have something to say too.
-I’m sorry.
-I know the saying goes, ‘Ladies first,’ but I feel that this has to be said now.”
+Forgive me.
+The saying goes, ‘Ladies first,’ but I feel that this has to be said now.”

-The fact that he wasn’t sitting down made Sam feel uneasy.
-In the moment she realized what he was doing, he went down on one knee, and grabbed her hand.
+That he wasn’t sitting down made Sam feel uneasy.
+At the moment she realized what he was doing, he went down on one knee and grabbed her hand.
 “Samantha Brennan, I have loved you from the moment you stole my pen in English class our junior year.
-You have been the brightest light in my life and now you’re carrying our child.
+You have been the brightest light in my life, and now you’re carrying our child.
 Sam, I love you more than anything, would you marry me?”

 “No.” Sam was mortified.
-Did that really come out of her mouth?
-Tears ran down her face, as she tried to find words to explain herself, but nothing came.
+Did that come out of her mouth?
+Tears ran down her face as she tried to find words to explain herself, but nothing came.
 Instead, she just kept repeating, “No… No… No…”

 Samantha sat on the dock well into the afternoon, agonizing over that night.
-It was half past three when she finally went into the cabin.
+It was half-past three when she went into the cabin.